 - 12. 2014 Consent Decree.
 The EBMUD and East Bay Communities lawsuits were consolidated, and on September 22, 2014, the court entered a Consent Decree, which included the final remedy to eliminate discharges at the WWFs. - 13.
 Rehabilitation Progress.
-The Consent Decree requires the Discharger to complete specified work, including, but not limited to, the following: - Rehabilitate 1.15 percent of total feet of sewer mains per year (3,062 feet) on a rolling three-fiscal year average, where the fiscal year is defined as July 1 through June 30; - Perform condition assessments at a rate of 26,800 feet of sewer mains per year on a rolling three-fiscal year average; - Cooperate with the implementation of EBMUD's approved regional ordinance for the inspection and repair or rehabilitation of private (upper) sewer laterals;
+The Consent Decree requires the Discharger to complete specified work, including, but not limited to, the following: - Rehabilitate 1.9 percent of total feet of sewer mains per fiscal year (13,728 feet) on a cumulative basis, where the fiscal year is defined as July 1 through June 30; - Perform condition assessments at a rate of 20 percent per year of total feet of sewer mains that are more than ten calendar years old or have not been inspected within ten calendar years (81,312 feet per fiscal year) on a cumulative basis, to be completed by June 30, 2019;

-- Order No. R2-2020-0004 NPDES No. CA0038504 - Rehabilitate lower laterals whenever it rehabilitates an associated sewer main, among other triggering events; - Eliminate or require elimination of high priority sources identified by EBMUD's Regional Technical Support Program within 24 months of identification; - Repair acute defects in sewer pipes as soon as possible, but no later than within 12 months of identification, to prevent sanitary sewer overflows, and; - Clean the Discharger's entire collection system on a five fiscal year cycle.
+- Cooperate with the implementation of EBMUD's approved regional ordinance for the inspection and repair or rehabilitation of private (upper) sewer laterals; - Rehabilitate lower laterals whenever it rehabilitates an associated sewer main, among other triggering events; - Eliminate or require elimination of high priority sources identified by EBMUD's Regional Technical Support Program within 24 months of identification; - Repair acute defects in sewer pipes as soon as possible, but no later than within 12 months of identification, to prevent sanitary sewer overflows; - Clean the Discharger's entire collection system by June 30, 2019, and thereafter clean all non-grid sewer mains at least once every five years and all grid sewer mains at least once every ten years; and - Implement the Pump Station Renovation Plan according to the schedule identified in Appendix A of the similarly titled document submitted on July 15, 2012.